symfony/symfony-docs/cookbook/security/form_login_setup.rst

 .. tip::

-    If you need a login form and are storing users in some sort of a database, then see you should consider using `FOSUserBundle`_, which helps you build your ``User`` object and gives you many routes and controllers for common tasks like login, registration and forgot password.
+    If you need a login form and are storing users in some sort of a database, then you should consider using `FOSUserBundle`_, which helps you build your ``User`` object and gives you many routes and controllers for common tasks like login, registration and forgot password.

 In this entry, you'll build a traditional login form.
 Of course, when the user logs in, you can load your users from anywhere - like the database.